 Model answer – development required

 Carbon fibre reinforced polymers (CFRP) are composite materials made from polymer matrixes reinforced with carbon fibres.
-They have high strength-to-weight ratio and excellent rigidity, even more than that of aluminium and steel.
+They have a high strength-to-weight ratio and excellent rigidity, even more than that of aluminium and steel.
 CFRP also perform well in terms of chemical resistance because the polymer matrix does not corrode like metals.
 Their other important properties include high fatigue resistance, high electrical conductivity, and low thermal conductivity.
 They are non-magnetic and structurally stable under heavy loads.
 However, they are expensive and can fail on impact.

 Why does this answer indicate the learner needs further development?